geometalab/HTML-Image-Map-Creator-QGIS-Plugin/README.md

 This plugin is a derivative work of @rduivenvoorde 's "imagemapplugin" QGIS plugin.

 ## Installation
+The plugin can be downloaded inside of QGIS by using the built-in plugin manager.

 Download the zip file of this repo, unpack it into this directory "%userprofile%/.qgis2/python/plugins" using the plugin folder name "html_image_map_creator".